sonnym/sonnym.github.io-src/_posts/2015-02-26-hacking-s-expressions-into-ruby.markdown

 {% endhighlight %}

-Being required to `call` each array after instantiation, however, is incredibly suboptimal &emdash; from a standpoint of maintainability and legibility, of course.
+Being required to `call` each array after instantiation, however, is incredibly suboptimal—from a standpoint of maintainability and legibility, of course.
 Perhaps it will be possible for us to be able to have this method get called automatically under some circumstances.
 In order to do this, we will need to investigate how arrays get instantiated and see if we can hook into